 In a neuromajority culture, being gifted or twice-exceptional provides a hundred opportunities every day for feeling like one’s authentic self isn’t “right”.
 It takes courage and hard work to find a way to bridge one’s authentic expression and inner sense of integrity with the external world in contexts that don’t match us well.
-In this article, soon-to-be InterGifted Mentor Silver Huang shares her long journey toward that goal, as a gifted and autistic person, and provides thoughts for us on how we can live authentically as a gifted or twice-exceptional person.
+In this article, Silver Huang shares her journey toward that goal as a gifted and autistic person, and provides insight for us on how we can cultivate authenticity in our own lives.

 By Silver Huang

 This article served as inspiration for our community writing and creative expression project called Being Me: Reflections on the Gifted Person's Path to Authenticity.
 Available for purchase in our InterGifted bookshop!

 As child, I got into trouble for being too energetic, too loud, too talkative, too inquisitive, too sensitive—too uninhibited and overwhelming.
 I lacked the knowledge to realise that I was just being and doing what any gifted, autistic child naturally would, and falsely concluded that there was something wrong with me.

 Like any child, I needed to be accepted and loved in order to feel worthy of love.
 The only way my child self could imagine being loved, considering how others reacted to my too-muchness, was to dissect myself into “good” and “bad” bits, keep the good, and fix the bad by deleting or overwriting those parts of me.
 I would learn how to be “right” and "good", then I would be wanted and loved.
 Right?
 I worked hard to be a “normal” girl, but unfortunately for me, due to my then-undiagnosed autism, I proved to be a bad mimic.
 On top of that, my irrepressible spirit was impossible to subdue; no matter what I did nor how hard I tried, I never succeeded at being “like everyone else.”